bioconda/bioconda.github.io/_sources/recipes/bioconductor-chetah/README.rst.txt

 .. conda:recipe:: bioconductor-chetah
    :replaces_section_title:

-   CHETAH is a accurate\, selective and fast scRNA\-seq classifier.
+   CHETAH \(CHaracterization of cEll Types Aided by Hierarchical classification\) is an accurate\, selective and fast scRNA\-seq classifier.
 Classification is guided by a reference dataset\, preferentially also a scRNA\-seq dataset.
 By hierarchical clustering of the reference data\, CHETAH creates a classification tree that enables a step\-wise\, top\-to\-bottom classification.
 Using a novel stopping rule\, CHETAH classifies the input cells to the cell types of the references and to \"intermediate types\"\: more general classifications that ended in an intermediate node of the tree.

    :homepage: https://bioconductor.org/packages/3.9/bioc/html/CHETAH.html
    :license: file LICENSE